 turso db shell and the libSQL client libraries.

-You can change the port of the embedded sqld with the
+You can change the client access port with the

 The CLI offers help for all commands and subcommands.
 Run